cosmiclabunige/SRS_dataset_88_days/README.md

 # Dataset description
-The pickle file contains the datasets concerning the 88 days of rainfall measurements described in the article "".
+The pickle file contains the datasets concerning the 88 days of rainfall measurements described in the article "An Online Training Procedure for Rain Detection
+Models Applied to Satellite Microwave Links".
 The data have been collected using sensors mounted on two parabolic dishes having a diameter of 60cm and 85cm, respectively.

 Open the datasets using the pickle library for python with the following commands: